Schedule and Activities

 LCEF Ice Cream Social — Sunday evening, July 19

-Lutheran Church Extension Fund (LCEF) with host an Ice Cream Social on Sunday evening, July 19, in the Phoenix Convention Center.
+Lutheran Church Extension Fund (LCEF) with host an ice cream social on Sunday evening, July 19, in the Phoenix Convention Center.

 LCEF invites convention attendees and guests to enjoy a treat, connect with old friends, and make new friends at the LCEF ice cream social.
 Plus, attendees will receive a complimentary ice cream bowl to take home.